sergiodxa/now-env/readme.md

 }
 ```

-> This file must be ignored to actually keep them **secret**.
+> This file **must** be ignored to actually keep them **secret**.

 Then when starting your application `now-env` will read the `now.json` and get the values from `now-secrets.json`.
 If a environment key can't be found in `now-secrets.json` (or the file doesn't exists) then is going to use the secret name as value, that means if `DB_PASS` is `@db_pass` and you don't define it inside `now-secrets.json` then the value will be `@db_pass`.

 ### Required Variables

 Now supports using the `env` key as an array of required values you'll need to provide when deploying.
-This module also allow you to use them in development.
+This module also allows you to use them in development.

 Create a `now.json` with the array, similar to: